GoogleChrome/developer.chrome.com/site/en/docs/web-platform/view-transitions/index.md

 ## Default style and transition reference

 `::view-transition`
-: The root pseudo-element which fills the viewport and contains each `::view-transition-container`.
+: The root pseudo-element which fills the viewport and contains each `::view-transition-group`.

-`::view-transition-container`
+`::view-transition-group`
 : Absolutely positioned.

     Transitions `width` and `height` between the 'before' and 'after' states.